REGISTRATION OPEN!

 Program Cost

 The fee for the Lean Six Sigma Green Belt Program is $1995 per person and includes a free one-year membership to the MWCC (a $1250 value).
 This tuition covers all academic modules and course training material.
-Students will receive a training guide in the form of Summary Slides that review each module in the form PDF files.
+Students will receive a training guide in the form of Summary Slides that review each module in the form of PDF files.

-Ø Participants who successfully complete the program will be presented with a Lean Six Sigma Green Belt Certificate.
+Participants who successfully complete the program will be presented with a Lean Six Sigma Green Belt Certificate.

 Maryland manufacturing & technology companies can be eligible for 50% reimbursement of the program training costs.
 Please contact Joyce La Padula at 410-960-3785 or via email at joyce@leanmaryland.com for reimbursement criteria.